terminal-labs/deep_collections/README.md

 DeepCollections has a concept of a "path" for nested collections, where a path is a sequence of keys or indices that if followed in order, traverse the deep collection.
 As a quick example, `{'a': ['b', {'c': 'd'}]}` could be traversed with the path `['a', 1, 'c']` to find the value `'d'`.

 DeepCollections natively use paths as well as simple keys and indices.
-For `dc = DeepCollection(foo)`, items can be retrieved through the familiar `dc[path]` as normal if `path` is a simple key or index, or if it is an non-stringlike iterable path (strings are assumed to be literal keys).
+For `dc = DeepCollection(foo)`, items can be retrieved through the familiar `dc[path]` as normal if `path` is a simple key or index, or if it is a non-stringlike iterable path (strings are assumed to be literal keys).
 This is done with a custom `__getitem__` method.
 Similarly, `__delitem__` and `__setitem__` also support using a path.
 The same flexibility exists for the familiar methods like `.get`, which behaves the same as `dict.get`, but can accept a path as well as a key.

 ### Matching
 Path elements are interpretted as patterns to match against keys and indices.
-By default this is feature is on and uses globbing.
+By default this feature is on and uses globbing.

 #### Recursion